magarp/DevBook/README.md

 Clone the project via git clone or download the zip file.

 ##### .env
+Create a env file.
 Create a database and connect your database in .env file.
 Setup your mail configuration file.
 I am using Mailtrap and the smtp driver to send your email messages to a "dummy" mailbox.
 ##### Composer Install
 cd into the project directory via terminal and run the following  command to install composer packages.
 ###### `composer install`